johnnyreilly/easyauth-deeplink/README.md

   - redirects them to the login page
 - when they return post-authentication it retrieves the path and query string from localStorage and sets the URL to that

-You use this as the first action that runs before your app renders.
-This means that the approach should be framework agnostic.
-It's been tested with React.
+nb: `easyauth-deeplink` requires that anonymous access to your site is allowed so it can harvest the path / query to redirect to.
+We advise that you apply security at the API layer and to any secure data within your app.

 ## Usage

+You use `easyauth-deeplink` as the first action that runs before your app renders.
+This means that the approach should be framework agnostic. `easyauth-deeplink` been tested with React and Azure Static Web Apps.

 ```shell
 npm i easyauth-deeplink